Devendra2306/Devendra2306/README.md

 **Mission Statement**

-Closing the gap between "cool AI demo" and "thing that runs reliably in production."<br>
-RAG pipelines that retrieve the right chunk.
-Lambda triggers that don't silently fail.
-Systems that ship end-to-end — infra, API, model, UI.
+I build the layer between "AI demo" and "thing that runs in production" — retrieval pipelines that pull the right chunk, cloud infra that doesn't fall over under load, and systems shipped end-to-end: infra, API, model, UI.

 </div>